rivernihil/5th-ed-modified-zener-psion/psion.md

 Beginning at 6th level, casting clairsentient spells comes so easily to you that it expends only a fraction of your psionic power.
 After casting a spell in the clairsentience discipline, you regain 1 less PSI than the level of the spell cast, up to a maximum of 5.

 #### Precognition
-Starting at 10th level, you can spend your contact to turn any attack roll, ability check, or savings throw relating to that creature from a success to a failure or vice versa.
+Starting at 10th level, as a bonus action, you may turn any one attack roll, ability check, or savings throw from a success to a failure or vice versa.
 You may use this ability once per short rest.

 #### Mind's Eye
 Starting at 14th level, you can use both Preternatural Insight and Precognition twice per short rest instead of once.